How to Holistically Manage HPV

 This is why it’s important to get regular pap smears and check-ups to detect these cellular changes, as it can lead to cervical, anal or throat cancer if not detected in time.

-But in the meantime, we can help our bodies naturally fight off the virus by boosting our immune system with diet, nutrition and wellness practices.
+But in the meantime, you can help your body naturally fight off the virus by boosting your immune system with diet, nutrition and wellness practices.

 Here are some of my tips for fighting HPV holistically and naturally: